google/trillian-examples/clone/README.md

 This ensures there are no missing ranges, which keeps state tracking easier.

-One important implementation feature is that the download tools will exponentially back off if there are errors communicating with the log, which prevents the client from performing a DoS on any log it is downloading.
+One important implementation feature is that the download tools will exponentially back off if there are errors communicating with the log; this prevents the client from performing a DoS on any log it is downloading.

 ## Setup